DKiloDesigns/CreatorFlow/docs/_blog_posts/2025-09-26_debugging_complex_authentication_issues.md

 1. **Start with infrastructure**: Check database, services, and environment first
 2. **Schema consistency**: Always ensure Prisma schema matches database
 3. **User experience**: Balance security with usability
-4. **Systematic approach**: Check each layer methodically
+4. **Systematic approach**: Check each layer methodically for `floai.studio`
 5. **Documentation**: Record findings for future reference

 ## Conclusion

 Authentication debugging requires a systematic approach, comprehensive logging, and a deep understanding of the entire authentication flow.
-By following the strategies outlined in this guide, you can effectively diagnose and resolve even the most complex authentication issues.
+By following the strategies outlined in this guide, you can effectively diagnose and resolve even the most complex authentication issues for `floai.studio`.

 Remember:
 - Always start with infrastructure checks